 The Profile Community would be nothing without your involvement.
 Have you got something to say for Insights?
 Dm us.
 Do you have something to add to the SPACE?
 Submit.
 Do you want to be a part of the growing PG team?
 Slide in.

 But Why Now?

 Two things.
-2020 has been a big year for digital platforms.
-But 2020 has been a bad year for the arts and creative industries.
-PG aims to find creative solutions to the 2020 madness; to balance the scales between the digital and art.
+2020 was a big year for digital platforms.
+But it has also been a bad time for the arts and creative industries.
+PG is in place to to find creative solutions to the post-pandemic madness, and to balance the scales between the digital and art.
 Read about our initiative here.
 Positive vibes only.

 Ben is a queer, working class artist.
 His primary practice explores how our physical and digital spaces overlap.
 He situates his work between digital film making, printed matter and physical matter (which includes the physical matter of the human body).
 The artist questions what exists “between real and virtual in the age of the internet omnipresence,” which enables him to challenge what it means to create using digital software.

 Benjamin is an artist, game-maker, filmmaker, animator and writer based in Glasgow.
 His work analyses conflations of predictability and chaos in digitised societies, and alternative forms of knowledge working within, against and outside of their (micro)environments.
 3D game-making has become core to his practice - using the medium of virtual interactivity to adapt and facilitate ways of being and feeling as immersive experiences and spaces for audience self-actualisation.
 Often these games are built collaboratively; DS2020 Simulator attempts to recreate the Glasgow School of Art’s cancelled degree show and Wretched Light Industry disperses a world building exercise amongst 33 imaginations.

 Charlie's drawings series play with absurdity, pointing out much of the beautiful ironies and embarrassing situations we encounter in our daily lives living in a digital world.